aelshehawy/academic-kickstart_ash/content/publication2/published1/index.md

 +++
-title = "How Hybrid Regimes Use Propaganda for Election Interventions: The Refugee Crisis in Germany" date = 2020-05-01T00:00:00 draft = false
+title = "Illiberal Communication and Election Intervention During the Refugee Crisis in Germany.
+Accepted Perspective on Politics" date = 2020-05-01T00:00:00 draft = false